 - Importing or dealing with infringed articles.
 For example if you ship or transport a consignment of toys that have been created by copying someone else’s designs – you have infringed a design right.

 We undertake investigations and analysis to identify the nature of the infringing act and the potential infringers.

 After identifying the infringement act, we will establish what options are available to you.
 We will set out the risks, benefits, costs and timescales.
 Often it makes financial sense to enter into negotiations designed to resolve the infringement dispute.

 We find that in many cases a stiff letter from a solicitor is sufficient to stop the infringement of a design right and secure damages for infringement.
 Most of our cases settle well before they reach court.

 If settlement negotiations are not successful, we can bring your claim to court.
 We are experienced in bringing design right claims particularly in the Intellectual Property Enterprise Court (IPEC).

-- We will then ascertain whether the accuser actually owns the designs.
-If it is registered we will ask for registration documents and see if duration has lapsed.
+- Who actually owns the designs? – If it is registered we will ask for registration documents and see if duration has lapsed.
 If it is unregistered, we will look to see when the product was first on sale.
 If it was over 10 years ago, the owner no longer has design right protection.
 If your product was marketed and sold before the accuser’s product, then we will defend you on these basis.

 - For unregistered design rights, if your product is similar to that of another’s, we will see whether it was copied or made independently.
 If it was made independently we will defend you on this basis.